What is your approach to therapy?

 Do you take insurance?

-Beyond this ethical mandate, my personal and professional business decision is to not be on insurance panels.
+I do not.
+My personal and professional business decision is to not be on insurance panels.
 Utilizing insurance would require that I appoint you a mental health diagnosis.
 Because my clinical specialties are in relationship issues, life transitions, and marital conflict, I do not find it beneficial to label clients with a diagnosis that would remain on their health record.
 If you present to me with a prior mental health diagnosis, I will absolutely honor that part of your experience and work with you on those issues.

 I do understand that using insurance is a factor and sometimes necessity for clients, therefore I am happy to refer you to providers that I may know in your network.
 Otherwise, your best bet is to contact your insurance provider for a list of therapists in your area.